 I: Catalog Course Description

-Covers the fundamentals of algebra; polynomial, rational and radical equations; absolute value and quadratic inequalities; relations and functions; linear, quadratic, polynomial, exponential and logarithmic functions, their graphs and applications; systems of equations.
+Provides a third course in algebra.
+Topics include: polynomial, rational and radical equations; absolute value and quadratic inequalities; relations and functions; linear, quadratic, polynomial exponential and logarithmic functions, their graphs and applications; and systems of equations.

 II.
 Course Objectives and Linkage to General Education Program